Florida State University Schools: History

 In 1955, its basketball team defeated Leon High School, the other (white) high school in Tallahassee.

 Also in 1955, the school's football team had its first winning year, and the school started its first marching band.

 In 1955-6, the school greatly increased the activities available to the students.

 Until 2001, the school was located on the FSU campus.

 In 2001, the new Florida High building in Southwood was opened.

 Relationship with FSU

 FSUS is sponsored by Florida State University and is a demonstration school for the FSU College of Education, which is used for exploring teaching techniques as well as being an education center where teachers may observe and participate in best teacher practices; and a vehicle for the dissemination of research findings.
-FSUS and the FSU College of Education collaborate for research, observations, etc. as well as Florida State University, Tallahassee Community College, and Florida A&M University.
+FSUS and the FSU College of Education collaborate for research, observations, etc., as well as Florida State University, Tallahassee Community College, and Florida A&M University.

 After the school's relocation to Southwood, there was some consideration of the school severing its ties with the university.
 However, that proposal was rejected by Florida High's faculty.

 Student body

-Florida High has approximately 1700 students that represent Florida's population demographics.
-The school has programs in the academics, as well as art, foreign language, and athletic programs.
+Florida High has approximately 1700 students who represent Florida's population demographics.
+The school has programs in academics, art, foreign language, and athletics.